johnhenry/http-store/readme.md

     GET <server address>/<key>?dequeue=true
     DELETE <server address>/<key>?dequeue=true
 ```
-(Note: This will only work for the GET method if you have the UNSAFEGET option set.)
+(Note: This will only work for the GET method if you have the UNSAFE_GET option set.)

 Example : Dequeue successive images